-NOTE The X-Slot communication bay is connected internally to the DB-25 port by default; the DB-25 is disabled for other uses.
-Contact your Eaton service representative to purchase, install, and set up an external modem or an internal X-Slot Modem Card.
+NOTE The X-Slot communication bay is connected to the DB-25 port by default; the DB-25 is disabled for other uses.
+If you need the DB-25 for an external modem kit, contact your service representative for an internal wiring change.